collocations.org

 imply

-They claim that signature of the peace accord did not imply recognition of the state''s sovereignty.
+They claim that signature of the peace accord did not imply recognition of the state's sovereignty.

-ask for, call for, demand, request, seek | apply for | qualify for
+ask for, call for, demand, request, seek

 to qualify for UN recognition as an International Biosphere Reserve

-accord sb/sth, give sb/sth, grant sb/sth | refuse sb/sth
+accord sb/sth, give sb/sth, grant sb/sth

-RECOGNITION + VERB
+recognition + VERB

 come